Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Introduction

 1. \textit{What is the upper bound on the loss in performance for deploying parameters estimated by \otsls{} instead of the true parameters $\bb$?
 How does estimating the true parameters $\bb$ influence different performance metrics under endogeneity?}

 2. \textit{Can we design efficient algorithms for linear bandits with endogeneity by using \otsls{}?}

 \textbf{Our contributions.} Our investigation has led to

 1. \textit{A non-asymptotic analysis of \otsls{}:} First, we identify three notions of regret: \textit{identification regret}, \textit{oracle regret}, and \textit{population regret}.
-Though all of them are of same order under endogeneity, we show that the relations are more nuanced under endogeneity and unbounded noise.
+Though all of them are of same order under exogeneity, we show that the relations are more nuanced under endogeneity and unbounded noise (see Appendix~\ref{sec:reg_big}).
 We focus specifically on the identification regret, i.e. the sum of differences between the estimated parameters $\lbrace \bb_t\rbrace_{t=1}^T$, and the true parameter $\bb$, and \textit{oracle regret}, i.e. the sum of differences between the losses incurred by the estimated parameters $\lbrace \bb_t\rbrace_{t=1}^T$, and the true parameter $\bb$.
 In Section~\ref{sec:otsls}, we theoretically show that \otsls{} achieve $\bigO(d_{\bx}d_{\bz} \log^2 T)$ identification regret and $\bigO(d_{\bx}d_{\bz} \log^2 T + \gamma \sqrt{d_{\bz} T \log T})$ oracle regret after receiving $T$ samples from the observational data.
 Identification regret of \otsls{} is $d_{\bz}$ multiplicative factor higher than regret of online linear regression under exogeneity, and oracle regret is $\bigO(\gamma \sqrt{d_{\bz} T \log T})$ additive factor higher.
 These are the costs that \otsls{} pay for tackling endogeneity in two stages.
 In our knowledge, \textit{we are the first to propose a non-asymptotic regret analysis of \otsls{} with stochastic and unbounded noise}.
+Due to two-stages and endogeneity, we can't rely on standard techniques and need to prove concentration bounds for dependent r.v.
+(Appendix~\ref{sec:concentration_correlated}) leading to a novel analysis for Thm. \ref{thm:reg_otsls_oracle}.
 We also experimentally demonstrate efficiency of \otsls{} on synthetic and real-data with endoegeneity (Section~\ref{sec:exp_main}, Appendix~\ref{App:exp}).